Mregussek/MAREngine-docs/development/compiling.rst

 Compiling from sources
 ======================

-The version, currently the only one available, is prepared for Windows 10 32-bit.
+This version, currently the only one available, is prepared for Windows 10 32-bit.
 OpenGL libraries (32-bit versions) are downloaded and added by default to linker, so you do not have to download them again.
 Only dependency is actually this repository.

 Dependencies
 ------------